Lyquix/tpl_lyquix/README.md

   * A JS object lqx.mobileDetect is created with the result of mobile detection
   * Responsive and fluid: in the documentation you can find more information about our approach to responsive and fluid design
   * Sets mobile icons
+  * Adds attributes to body tag to identify screen size and orientation for easy use in CSS

 ###Grid Layout and Responsive Framework###